fenago/pytest-quick-start-guide/testing-with-pytest/Lab_4.md

     assert another_file.read() == 'something different'
 ```

-The value returned from tmpdir is an object of type py.path.local.^1 This seems like
+The value returned from tmpdir is an object of type py.path.local.
+This seems like
 everything we need for temporary directories and files.
 However, there’s one
 gotcha.
 Because the tmpdir fixture is defined as function scope, you can’t use
 tmpdir to create folders or files that should stay in place longer than one test